 When the driver has finished, restart your computer.

-Now head over to Menu, Settings, NVIDIA X Server Settings.
+Now head over to Menu, System, NVIDIA X Server Settings.

 sudo apt-get update